 “Basic human psychology dictates that residents in these conditions will withhold emotional and financial investment in their home.
 A person is unlikely to paint the walls or plant a garden, let alone repair the leaking roof.
 Occupants of these properties exist in a sort of purgatory until disrepair, inability to access water without a current lease, or fear drives them out.
 Without a direct path to legitimate occupancy, gentler indirect forces provide a ‘passive eviction,’ leaving residents to scramble for new housing, and vacant homes to join the unabated queue of demolition fodder and scrap material.”

-While this is not in any way a “passive” process driven by “gentler indirect forces”, the resulting instability and fear that Oberholtzer describes is very real and widespread, and residents who have lost their homes to foreclosure do need a direct path (back) to homeownership (though again, law is just one tool we can use in this fight).
+While I would argue that this not a “passive” process driven by “gentler indirect forces”, the resulting instability and fear that Oberholtzer describes is very real and widespread, and residents who have lost their homes to foreclosure need a direct path (back) to homeownership.
+Legislation and the various protections offered by law are just one set of tools we can use in this fight.

 Oberholtzer is the director of The Tricycle Collective, which works with the United Community Housing Coalition (UCHC) to help Detroiters living in foreclosed homes to buy the homes they already live in at auction.
 In 2016 alone, they raised $30,000 to help more than 50 families across Detroit to stay in their homes.
 The Collective, UCHC, and many other community organizations (including the Detroit Eviction Defense, Moratorium NOW!, Property Praxis, the Coalition to End Unconstitutional Tax Foreclosures) work to address different issues that cause and contribute to housing insecurity and instability in the city.